johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 Time tracking, on the other hand, is a challenging issue to tackle.
 Accurate time synchronization requires data transfer throughout the whole internet, which costs time as well.
 It’s also difficult to forecast how long a particular data transfer will take since the network status is continually changing and is influenced by variables like congestion and data size, among others.
 As a result, discrepancies are common, and it’s critical to supply the tools and solutions necessary for accurate timekeeping.

 It’s easy to take timekeeping for granted with basic PCs.
 Behind the scenes, however, there is a strict protocol to follow.
-The Network Time Protocol (NTP), for example, uses a worldwide hierarchy of servers to solve the timekeeping problem.
+The Network Time Protocol (NTP),[^25] for example, uses a worldwide hierarchy of servers to solve the timekeeping problem.
 This comprises up to 15 Stratums, each with its own routing designed to synchronize in the most efficient way possible.
-The development of a Bellman-Ford shortest-path spanning tree, which reduces latency and transmission time inconsistencies, also helps.
+The development of a Bellman-Ford shortest-path spanning tree,[^25] which reduces latency and transmission time inconsistencies, also helps.

 **Time synching on the Blockchain**

 For distributed ledger technology, the idea of timekeeping is different.
 The network cannot verify that a transaction being processed is genuine, and does not reverse the prior one, without a correct timestamp.
 Different timestamping algorithms are employed across a variety of blockchain ledgers; however, they aren’t always reliable.
 Bitcoin, for example, employs timestamps for consensus security but not for timekeeping.

 Timekeeping is also necessary for smart contract execution.
 Decentralized finance (DeFi) smart contract attacks are vulnerable to inaccuracy.
 Vulnerabilities in smart contracts aren’t necessarily caused by bad code; time discrepancies should be fixed to prevent any potential attacks on the ledger.
-Some blockchains, such as Solana, have experienced critical ‘clock drift’ issues.
+Some blockchains, such as Solana, have experienced critical ‘clock drift’ issues.[^26]

 **Time for reflection**

 Building complex trading platforms, such as Axo (axo.trade), is not trivial when calculating exact times on a decentralized blockchain.
-The topic has been debated in IOG’s blogs, in the docs and more heatedly on twitter.
+The topic has been debated in IOG’s blogs, in the docs[^27] and more heatedly on twitter.
 Although Cardano's current measure of time appears satisfactory to cover many use cases, it is not perfect.
 To dive deeper into the technical minutiae, it’s best to take in the views of several experts.
-Axo chief Jarek Hirniak, an experienced developer in trading software, wrote *Time on Cardano*, while Sebastien Guillemot has covered ‘timing’ comprehensively in several of his YouTube videos.
+Axo chief Jarek Hirniak, an experienced developer in trading software, wrote *Time on Cardano*,[^28] while Sebastien Guillemot has covered ‘timing’ comprehensively in several of his YouTube videos.[^29]

 **December 12, 2020.
-Is Chronos implemented?** CH:
+Is Chronos implemented?** CH:[^30]

 > We'd like to be reliant on nothing and no one, and as decentralized as possible.
 So, we were the first to address this in the very first paper of its kind, with something called Ouroboros Chronos, but it would be an unnecessary diversion to just go and chase 3 months of implementation to pull Chronos in, when we don't need it as a system right now. […]
 >